-Symbolism in films is an interesting technique that can enhance the overall impact of certain scenes in a subtle manner.
+Symbolism in films is an interesting technique that can enhance the overall impact of certain scenes subtly.
 In particular, the use of milk in numerous films is a conscious choice of the director designed to implant an idea or emotion into the audience subconsciously.

 Milk can mean many things and is associated with various themes, concepts, and representations.
 For example, milk is often linked to motherhood.
 Hence, it evokes a feeling of kindness and selflessness.
 It can also be associated with youth which branches over to purity and innocence.

 The films below utilize scenes that feature milk in various ways and offer audiences a glimpse into the psyche of certain characters.
-In addition, these movies feature scenes that incorporate milk in a significant manner and enhance the plot’s objectives or the characters themselves.
+In addition, these movies feature scenes that incorporate milk to enhance the plot’s objectives or the characters themselves.

 Best Examples of Movie Scenes with Milk

 This violent Kubrick classic follows the demented tale of Alex DeLarge (Malcolm McDowell) as he and his “droogs” participate in all manners of debauchery.
 One of the more iconic shots in the movie has Alex and his merry band of miscreants drinking milk at the Korova Milkbar before going out and causing all kinds of chaos.

 The film warps the perception of milk with its pure white color and association with innocence by having it laced with some type of drug in the movie.
 The milk in A Clockwork Orange is a malformation of the symbol and a perfect reflection of the young Alex.